tingzhehong/tingzhehong/README.md

 📫 You can find my contact information on the left.

-😄 You can get to know me by reading ifmet.cn.
+😄 You can get to know me by reading github.com/tingzhehong.

 ⚡ I like programming 👨‍💻, reading 📚, cooking 🍽，traveling 🍀，and make new friends 🙈.